-The artists of the 2020/2022 Consortium Commissions are Deena Abdelwahed, Dina Mimi, Haig Aivazian, Inas Halabi, Joe Namy, Lydia Ourahmane, and Makkimakuk.
-The artists are being presented in partnership with Alkantara Festival (Lisbon), Ancienne Belgique (Brussels), De Appel (Amsterdam), Haus der Kulturen der Welt (Berlin), Kunstenfestivaldesarts (Brussels), Portikus (Frankfurt), The Renaissance Society (Chicago), The Showroom (London), and Spielart Festival (Munich).
+The artists of the 2020/2022 Consortium Commissions were Deena Abdelwahed, Dina Mimi, Haig Aivazian, Inas Halabi, Joe Namy, Lydia Ourahmane, and Makkimakuk.
+The artists were presented in partnership with Alkantara Festival (Lisbon), Ancienne Belgique (Brussels), De Appel (Amsterdam), Haus der Kulturen der Welt (Berlin), Kunstenfestivaldesarts (Brussels), Portikus (Frankfurt), The Renaissance Society (Chicago), The Showroom (London), and Spielart Festival (Munich).

 Deena Abdelwahed (b.
 1989) is a Tunisian music producer and DJ.
 She moved to France at the age of 26, after making a name for herself in Tunisia as part of the Arabstazy Collective.
 Her hybrid DJ sets, at the forefront of subcultures, including her DJ set at Sonar in 2017, propelled the young Tunisian into the clubbing universe’s most demanding spheres (Boiler Room, Concrete, Room For Resistance, Säule/Berghain).
 As a producer, she was the creator of All Hail Mother Internet, an acclaimed performance at the CTM Berlin Festival.
 Her first EP Klabb, released in early 2017 through InFiné, was met with critical acclaim.
 That same year, she collaborated on the tracks “Plunge” and “An Itch” on Fever Ray’s second album.
 Deena’s first album Khonnar, released in 2018, has shifted the epicentre of contemporary electronic music south.
 In January 2020, she released a new EP, Dhakar.

-The aim of this project is to create and release an original and unique approach to the form of a mixtape, in which Deena collaborates with popular artists from the 2010s alternative music scene in the Arab world.
-Her aim is to create works that have a contemporary Club Music aesthetic which include elements that are relevant to the style and background of each collaborating artist.
-Khyam Allami, composer and founder of Nawa Recordings, will assist her with the musical research process, focusing on the re-appropriation of Western music technology in order to render Arabic musical culture including: how to digitally express authentic Arabic grooves, how to render the subtleties of Arabic microtonal melodies, and how to create music that will interact with club goers on the dance floor without using the Western solutions of today’s conventional club music.
-The outcome will be the product of research into the authenticity of Arabic dance music and its presentation in a futurist form.
+The proposed project aimed to create and release an original and unique approach to the form of a mixtape, in which Deena collaborates with popular artists from the 2010s alternative music scene in the Arab world.
+She aimed to create works that have a contemporary Club Music aesthetic which include elements that are relevant to the style and background of each collaborating artist.
+Khayam Allami, composer and founder of Nawa Recordings, will assist her with the musical research process, focusing on the re-appropriation of Western music technology in order to render Arabic musical culture including: how to digitally express authentic Arabic grooves, how to render the subtleties of Arabic microtonal melodies, and how to create music that interacts with club goers on the dance floor without using the Western solutions of today’s conventional club music.
+The outcome is the product of research into the authenticity of Arabic dance music and its presentation in a futurist form.

 Dina Mimi is a visual artist (b.
 1994) from Jerusalem where she continues to live and work.
 Her practice is multifaceted and uses video, sound, performance, and text.
 Dina has been researching issues and subjects regarding the body and death in the public sphere, and notions of visibility and invisibility in the relationship of archaeology to the object, and of the museum to death.
 She has also been researching protest as performance.
 For her MFA thesis, she examined the role of the body-force in public space in Palestine.
 Dina obtained her bachelor’s degree from Bezalel Academy of Arts and Design in Jerusalem in 2016, and her MFA degree in art in the public sphere from ECAV (École cantonal d’art du Valais) in Switzerland in 2018.
 During her studies, Dina participated in numerous exhibitions and events in cities around the world, including Jerusalem, Amman, Boston, Paris, and Ramallah.